Black metal: Instrumentation and song structure

+Manish Agarwal of Time Out describes black metal as "a cult strain of ultra-thrash" characterized by "icy noise".
 Norwegian-inspired black metal guitarists usually favor high-pitched or trebly guitar tones and heavy distortion.
 The guitar is usually played with fast, un-muted tremolo picking and power chords.
 Guitarists often use dissonance—along with specific scales, intervals and chord progressions—to create a sense of dread.
 The tritone, or flat-fifth, is often used.
 Guitar solos and low guitar tunings are rare in black metal.
 The bass guitar is seldom used to play stand-alone melodies.
 It is common for the bass to be muted against the guitar, or for it to homophonically follow the low-pitched riffs of the guitar.
 While electronic keyboards are not a standard instrument, some bands, like Dimmu Borgir, use keyboards "in the background" or as "proper instruments" for creating atmosphere.
 Some newer black metal bands began raising their production quality and introducing additional instruments such as synthesizers and even orchestras.

-The drumming is usually fast and relies on double-bass and blast beats to maintain tempos that can sometimes approach 300 beats per minute.
+The drumming is usually fast and relies on double-bass and blast beats to maintain tempos that sometimes approach 300 beats per minute.
 These fast tempos require great skill and physical stamina, typified by black metal drummers Frost (Kjetil-Vidar Haraldstad) and Hellhammer (Jan Axel Blomberg).
 Even still, authenticity is still prioritized over technique.
-"This professionalism has to go," insists well-respected drummer and metal historian Fenriz (Gylve Fenris Nagell) of Darkthrone.
+"This professionalism has to go," insists well-respected drummer Fenriz (Gylve Fenris Nagell) of Darkthrone.
 "I want to de-learn playing drums, I want to play primitive and simple, I don't want to play like a drum solo all the time and make these complicated riffs".

 Black metal songs often stray from conventional song structure and often lack clear verse-chorus sections.
 Instead, many black metal songs contain lengthy and repetitive instrumental sections.
-The Greek style—established by Rotting Christ, Necromantia and Varathron—has more traditional heavy metal and death metal traits than Norwegian black metal.
+The Greek style—established by Rotting Christ, Necromantia and Varathron—has more death metal traits than Norwegian black metal.